 - Select Save.

-For more information, please visit our Discount Codes Overview & Setup in Bold Checkout.
+For more information, please visit Discount Codes Overview & Setup in Bold Checkout.

 Bold Checkout uses its own checkout to process your customer's orders.
-Because of this, the app has its own section for managing abandoned carts and managing orders that are generated in Bold Checkout.
-Bold Checkout allows you to track different events on your site using integrations, such as Google Analytics and/or Facebook Pixel.
+Because of this, the app has its own section for managing abandoned carts and orders that are generated inside of the Bold Checkout.

 Abandoned Cart Management

-When a customer reaches the Bold checkout, adds a name or email address and then closes the checkout, the customer's abandoned checkout will be recorded in Bold Checkout under Orders > Abandoned Carts.
+When a customer reaches the Bold Checkout and enters their name and email address, then closes out of the checkout, the customer's abandoned checkout will be recorded in Bold Checkout under Orders > Abandoned Carts.

-You cannot view abandoned carts until you activate and have customized the abandoned cart emails.
+You cannot view abandoned carts until you have activated and customized the abandoned cart email templates.

 Audit logs in Bold Checkout outline changes that have been made to the app.
 You can view the audit logs by selecting Account > Audit Logs within the Bold Checkout admin.

-For more information, please visit our Reports & Analytics in Bold Checkout article.
+For more information, please visit Reports & Analytics in Bold Checkout.